 For convenience, some geoprocessing tools open in a floating window.
 You can also open these tools in the Geoprocessing pane.

-- Leave the Z Field parameter empty.
+- Leave the Z Field parameter empty because the table doesn't contain

-The table doesn't contain elevation values for the huts.
+elevation values for the huts.

 When the operation finishes, a new feature class is created in the project geodatabase.
 A layer named ENP_Lodgings, representing the hut locations, is added to the map with default symbology.
+The color of your symbols may be different.

 - In the Catalog pane, expand Databases and expand create_points_from_a_table.gdb to see the new feature class.